 - The GAAR was introduced in India after the Vodafone deal with Hutchison-Essar.
 This deal took place in the Cayman Islands.

-- As per the government, above USD 2 billion were lost in taxes.
+- As per the government, above USD 2 billion was lost in taxes.

 - In the subsequent case, the Supreme Court ruled in favour of Vodafone.